hex705/Scissors/README.md

 Usage
 -----

-Puree expects structured messages with packages of the following form (spaces for clarity ONLY - do not include in your package):
+Scissors expects structured messages with packages of the following form (spaces for clarity ONLY - do not include in your package):

 	START_BYTE dataZero DELIMITER dataOne DELIMITER dataTwo DELIMITER END_BYTE